Dive into Winter Wonder

-Strolling through the locally owned shops in downtown Boone and Blowing Rock are a wonderful way to spend a below-freezing day.
+Strolling through the locally owned shops in downtown Boone and Blowing Rock is a wonderful way to spend a blustery day.
 There are numerous craft shops and galleries, clothing boutiques, and antique stores with seemingly endless aisles.
-The Tanger Outlets in Blowing Rock are home to both national and local brands, plus some unique eateries like the Penny Path, Egg Rollin' and Kilwins.
+The Shoppes on Parkway in Blowing Rock is home to both national and local brands, plus some unique eateries like the Penny Path, Egg Rollin', and Kilwin's.

 Note: Visit the Boone area the last weekend in January to celebrate the season at Blowing Rock Winterfest!
-Enjoy free admission to museums, tons of kids activities throughout the village, watch ice carving demonstrations, sample chili all over town, and join in a hayride around downtown.
+Enjoy free admission to museums, tons of kids activities throughout the village, watch ice carving demonstrations, sample chili from participating restaurants, and join in a hayride around downtown.